techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 coverImage: 'group_photo.jpg'
 ---

-In 2023, the Hitachi Energy Technical Writing Team in Krakow participated in District C, a project run by the University of North Carolina Wilmington (UNCW) to inspire the next generation of energy professionals.
+In 2023, the Technical Writing Team at Hitachi Energy in Kraków participated in District C. It was a project run by the University of North Carolina Wilmington (UNCW) to inspire the next generation of energy professionals.

 <!--truncate-->